 Florida Notice to Impose a Claim on the Security Deposit

 If a landlord in Florida intends to claim deductions against a security deposit, there are precise steps to be taken.
 First and foremost, timing is key!
 Notification in writing containing required language must be sent to the tenant at his/her last address that is known.
-This must be done within a thirty (30) day time period (NOT LESS THAN UNDER ANY CIRCUMSTANCE).
-The document MUST be mailed by the United States Postal Service via certified mail.
+Notice must be sent within thirty (30) days via United States Postal Service certified mail.